 The D-2 is a dual mode, universal detector system which can be retrofitted to your older GC.
 The D-2-I is a helium photoionization detector, optimized for trace level work with packed columns.

-Model D-3 is optimized for trace level work in the helium photoionization mode, with plug-and-play capability for both the 6890 and the 7890.
-Model D-5 is an electron capture detector for the 6890.
+Model D-3 is optimized for trace level work in the helium photoionization mode, with plug-and-play capability for the 6890, 7890, and 8890.

 Plug-and-play detectors for other GCs